Wednesday, February 15, 2012

 Mid September I'd gone back to work and had to start radiation treatments soon after.
 I began to be really tired during the day (as they predicted).
 I don't think I'll ever be back to normal.
 I have been good about resting at night, but I always feel like I could nap during the day.
 I told some friends that the fluorescent lights were sucking the life force out of me, and it had to be from the radiation.
 They said, "Nope, that's how we feel, too. "

-t I tell everyone: Go outside.
+Here's what I tell everyone: Go outside.
 Don't sit inside all day.
 Get some sunshine and fresh air, and you'll fire up a few neurons.
 It's amazing.
 Even standing in the sun outside of your building for five minutes is worth it.
 Find a plant or a tree and breathe in some oxygen.

 Another good reason to head for the sunshine: to fight off depression.
 Some of us get seasonal affective disorder (S.A.D ) in winter when it gets dark and dreary.